DrappierTechnologies/ImageNet_Utils/README.md

 Format: [FilePath] [id]

-Use the bellow cmd, and you can get image path and its label in train.txt and test.txt
+Use the cmd below, and you can get image path and its label in train.txt and test.txt

 `$ ./labelcreator.py --size_of_train 1400 --size_of_test 200  --label 11 --dir ./car`